 Have you heard about my latest obsession with greek yogurt?
 I use this stuff for everything…. marinades, toppings, sour cream substitute, mayo substitute, dips and salad dressing.
+This makes an easy recipe perfect for busy weeknights.
+It is also a delicious way to use the last little bits of pesto in the jar.

 It is slightly acidic and provides loads of moisture helping to keep meat, fish and seafood flavorful and tender.
 You can blend nearly any flavor profile into plain yogurt.